DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 (c) Appraise nonresidential properties for federally related transactions and real

-estate related financial transactions where the transaction value is less than $250,000.00.
+estate related financial transactions where the transaction value is does not exceed

-appraisal of a nonresidential property that is the subject of a federally related transaction,
+of a nonresidential property that is the subject of a federally related transaction, as

 However, the certified general real estate appraiser shall identify the specific